binkley/homebrewery-files/witch.md

 - **Tongues** <br>
   Speak and be understood, no matter the creature.
 Useful for parley, curses, and awkward village dinners.

+#### Level 4 Witch Spells

+> _The fourth candle is lit in solitude.
+Your powers now walk ahead of you, sent through storm, shadow, or a silent eye._

+##### 🔍 Utility, Ritual, & Trickery

+- **Arcane Eye** <br>
+  You send forth an invisible scout — a wandering gaze that slips under doors and through darkness.
+It may look like a glimmering pupil, a raven’s disembodied eye, or simply a floating mote that sees what you cannot.
+The Witch watches, even when she is not there.

 \page

 ## Witch Subclasses